-16 Because of the importance of mortgage lending to the nation's economy and to individual consumers, as well as the devastating consequences of predatory mortgage lending, the OCC issued two detailed advisory letters - one focused upon mortgage origination standards and the other addressing the special problems presented by brokered or purchased loans - that were designed to help national banks avoid ever engaging in predatory practices in their unlike the advisory letters, are enforceable under section 39 of the Federal Deposit Insurance Act.
-17 In issuing the Part 30 guidelines, we recognized that "[f]air treatment of customers is fundamental to sound banking practices."
+Mortgage Lending Practices" (Part 30 guidelines).
+The Part 30 guidelines were drawn from principles contained in advisory letters on the same subjects that the OCC issued in 2003, but unlike the advisory letters, are enforceable under section 39 of the Federal Deposit Insurance Act.
+In issuing the Part 30 guidelines, we recognized that "[f]air treatment of customers is fundamental to sound banking practices."
 The Part 30 guidelines were designed to protect against involvement by national banks, either directly or through loans that they purchase or make through intermediaries, in lending practices that can injure national bank customers and expose the bank to credit, legal, compliance, reputation, and other risks.